 Depending on what object has been left, a patient can experience severe symptoms due to retained foreign object, including:

-• Abnormal discoloration around incision site
+• Abnormal discoloration around the incision site

 • Fluids or blood coming from the incision area